Why You Should Organize a Charity Golf Tournament + 10 Tips

 • Developing custom branding for the event.

-• Using multiple channels, such as social media, email, direct mail, and SMS.
+• Using multiple channels, such as social media, email, direct mail, SMS, and asking businesses to hang flyers.

 • Creating video content to supplement various marketing materials.